ulysse-lh/stage2024/README.md

 - No `goto`, switch fallthrough, `break`, `continue`, `return` as a goto in disguised, etc.
 - No assignment-as-an-expression, i.e. no `if ((a = b / 5))` nor `j = i++;`.

-The translation step C++ to UCLID has the following builtin behaviour:
+The translation step C++ to UCLID has the following builtin behaviours:

 1. One function annotated with `#pragma toplevel` is required for the whole project.
 That function must have the following skeleton:
     ```C